modmore/docs/en/01_Commerce/v1/75_Developer/Guides/01_Bootstrapping_a_Module.md

 ## Setup

-The easiest way to get started with any module is to [clone the module skeleton through composer](https://github.com/modmore/Commerce_ModuleSkeleton).
-Composer will automatically set up your workspace for making your custom product.
-If you do not already have composer, [read the introduction here](https://getcomposer.org/doc/00-intro.md) for how to install it on your system.
+The easiest way to get started with any module is to [start with the module skeleton through composer](https://github.com/modmore/Commerce_ModuleSkeleton).
+Composer will automatically set up your workspace with a variety of components to kick-start your Commerce development, such as making custom products or other module types.

+> If you do not already have composer, [read the introduction here](https://getcomposer.org/doc/00-intro.md) for how to install it on your system.

-You will need to create a subdirectory with the name you want your custom product to be called.
-This name will be used for the file structure and default namespaces in your project.
+You will need to create a subdirectory with the name you want your custom product to be called. **This name will be used for the file structure and default namespaces in your project**.
 For this example, we are going to use `myfirstmodule`.

-Using composer, you will create the project using the package modmore/moduleskeleton and put it into your directory.
+Using composer, you will create the project using the package `modmore/moduleskeleton` and giving it the name we want to use.

 ```
 composer create-project modmore/moduleskeleton myfirstmodule
 ```

-After running composer create-project, you can navigate into your subdirectory to see 3 new folders: `_bootstrap`, `_build`, and `core`.
+After running `composer create-project,` you can navigate into your subdirectory to see 3 new folders: `_bootstrap`, `_build`, and `core`.
 These folders serve a few different purposes.

-- `_bootstrap`: contains a file, index.php, to get your workspace setup.
+- `_bootstrap`: contains a single file, index.php, to get your workspace setup.
 It will register your module within Commerce, set up system settings (located inside `_build/data/settings.php`), and configure namespaces.
 - `_build`: contains two primary files: `build.schema.php` and `build.transport.php`.
 The build schema file parses your xPDO schema which can contain definitions to extend built-in commerce objects (such as the product we are making) as well as making custom tables.
-The build transport file is used when you are ready to build a transport package of your module.
+The `build.transport.php` file is used when you are ready to build a transport package of your module.
-- `core/components/commerce_myfirstmodule`: contains everything that makes the module work, such as `src` (for source files), `model` (for your schema and model classes), and `lexicon`.
-This is where you will spend most of your time developing your module.
+- `core/components/commerce_myfirstmodule`: contains everything that makes the module work, such as `src` (for source files, under your namespace), `model` (for your xPDO schema and model classes), and `lexicon`.
+This two directories are where you will spend most of your time developing your module.

-To hook this up to your MODX installation, copy the `config.core.php` from your MODX installation into the root of the project folder, and create/update the `commerce_myfirstmodule.core_path` and `commerce_myfirstmodule.assets_url` system settings to point to the right directories.
-The bootstrap, which we'll run in a moment, will do that for you automatically.
+To hook this up to your MODX installation, copy the `config.core.php` from your MODX installation into the root of the project folder, or use the example `config.core.sample.php` to point it to your MODX installation dynamically.

+You'll also need to create/update the `commerce_myfirstmodule.core_path` and `commerce_myfirstmodule.assets_url` system settings to point to the right directories.
+The bootstrap, which we'll run in a moment, will do that for you automatically, but especially the assets_url may need additional tweaking.

 Alternatively, it's also possible to use symlinks to copy your directories into the MODX installation.